nextcloud/documentation/admin_manual/installation/harden_server.rst

 Connections to remote servers
 -----------------------------

-Some functionalites require the Nextcloud server to be able to connect remote systems via https/443.
+Some functionalities require the Nextcloud server to be able to connect remote systems via https/443.
 This pragraph also includes the data which is being transmitted to the Nextcloud GmbH.
 Depending on your server setup, these are the possible connections: